 Lean to conservatories for bungalows

-Lean to conservatories feature a low pitched roof, which complements the small eaves that are present on bungalows.
+Lean to conservatories feature a low pitched roof, which complements the small eaves on bungalows.
+They’re ideal for bungalows as the low pitched roof can meet your property’s height restrictions, unlike other conservatory styles which are not always as compatible with bungalows.
 It can be adapted to fit awkward spaces, whilst its symmetrical shape makes it an ideal fit on contemporarily styled properties.

 These are distinctively traditional in appearance, however they fit nicely onto properties of any period.
 Victorian conservatories feature a faceted end, hipped roof, a geometric roof design and are octagonal in shape.

 Edwardian conservatories and double hipped conservatories are square or rectangular in shape, so tend to match the shape of most bungalows.
 They also provide lots of floor space for you to do with as you please.
 Both feature a hipped roof, which offers more headroom than the roof on lean to conservatories.

 P shaped conservatories are a combination of two distinctive conservatory styles to create a ‘P’ shape.
 Lean to and either Victorian or Edwardian conservatory styles are regularly combined with P shaped conservatories.
 Due to their large size, they can be great for those who are looking to dramatically expand their living space.

 If your bungalow features a gable end, a conservatory can be built which utilises the extra height that’s on offer.
 It will still be able to comply with the relevant planning permissions, provided the height of the conservatory doesn’t exceed the highest part of the roof.